In an era where everything is just a click away, why should you choose a sponsorship agency to support you?

 In the sports market, the operators are few and highly specialized; they have been working in this field for decades and we should address them if we do not want to be sloppy.
 This is also because not all sports are the same.
 Football is different from rugby, sailing, motors and athletics.
 It is not a matter of rules and sports application, but rather of targets and exploitation opportunities, of different communication objectives and values.
 It is no coincidence, in short, that Prada sponsors Luna Rossa, Movistar sponsors the Yamaha MotoGP team and Mapei has been linked for years to the world of cycling.

-The first role of sponsorship agencies and sports marketing professionals must be precisely to grasp the uniqueness and the objectives of each project, and redirect to the best sport or athlete.
+The first role of a sports sponsorship agency and a sports marketing professional must be precisely to grasp the uniqueness and the objectives of each project, and redirect to the best sport or athlete..
 These are strategic decisions, which must be made on the basis of numbers and researches and not personal preferences.
 It may happen that the sport you love is not the right one for your business, while other disciplines that you have not taken into consideration hold the key to success.

 It’s rarely convenient to directly address an athlete or a team; what at first glance can appear as an economic saving and a shortening of the chain often turns out into a boomerang of difficult management.
 Unknown methods, untraceable contacts, misunderstood schedules are often the cause of the waste of money, time and results that are then too slow to be achieved.

 On the contrary, sponsorship agencies and specific operators have the right names in their pocket, the winning procedures and the recent researches that substantiate decisions and reports.
-In this way, you save time, effort and ensure economic returns and image.
+In this way, you save time, effort and ensure to yourself economic and image returns.

 A true story

-Recently a company interested in sponsorship first wrote and then called us asking for a specific team.
-In our view, the sport that this company wanted to invest in was correct; we, therefore, replied that there wouldn’t be any problem to go on with that team but, according to us, there were better alternatives to consider.
+Recently a company interested in sponsorship first wrote and then called us asking for a specific team in a specific sport.
+In our view, the sport that this company wanted to invest in was correct, while the Team was not.
+We, therefore, replied that there wouldn’t be any problem to go on with that team but, according to us, there were better alternatives to consider.

 We were then asked for an alternative proposal and we provided the one we considered to be the ideal team for his company.
 The customer preferred his way and went on with his first idea and now finds himself at the bottom of the pack with the team he had probably already chosen before contacting us.

-So why asking for an advice and then going on without even make a comparison?
-Do we behave in the same way with the architect, lawyer or with the doctor?
-We rarely say no to these figures, we tend to trust their advice and seeing it as the best for us.
+So why asking for a piece of advice and then going the other way without even make a comparison?
+Would we behave in the same way with an architect, lawyer or with the doctor?
+We rarely say no to these figures and we tend to trust their advice and seeing it as the best for us.